Walker Art Center

 Make sure to bring your camera, because this place will blow you away.
 Tours are held every day for free.

-Learn what a MN State Capital Tours is like: Inside the Minnesota State Capitol
+Learn what a MN State Capitol Tour is like: Inside the Minnesota State Capitol

-A peak at the renovations inside the MN State Capitol
+A peek at the renovations inside the MN State Capitol

 Minnehaha Depot